 Spyware makes changes to your computer that can be annoying and can cause your computer to slow down or crash.
 These programs can change your Web browser’s home page or search page, or add additional components to your browser you don’t need or want.
 They also make it very difficult for you to change your settings back to the way you had them.

-The key in all cases is whether or not you or someone who uses your computer must understand what the software will do and have agreed to install the software on your computer.
+The key in all cases is whether you or someone who uses your computer must understand what the software will do and have agreed to install it on your computer.
 A common trick is to covertly install the software during the installation of other software you want such as a music or video file sharing program.
-Whenever you install something on your computer, make sure you carefully read all disclosures, including the license agreement and privacy statement.
-Sometimes the inclusion of unwanted software in a given software installation is documented, but it might appear at the end of a license agreement or privacy statement.
+Whenever you install software on your computer, be sure to carefully read all disclosures, including the license agreement and privacy statement.
+Sometimes, the inclusion of unwanted software in a software installation is documented, but it may be mentioned at the end of a license agreement or privacy statement.

 3] Adware

 Adware is derived from “advertisement”.
-Besides the actual function of the software, the user will see advertisements.
-Adware itself is not dangerous, but tons of displayed adverts are considered a nuisance and thus are detected by good anti-malware solutions.
+Besides the software’s actual function, users will see advertisements.
+Adware itself is not inherently dangerous, but the numerous displayed advertisements are considered a nuisance and are therefore detected by effective anti-malware solutions.

 4] Trojans

 A Trojan horse is a type of malware disguised as useful software.
-The aim is that the user executes the Trojan, which gives it full control of your PC and the possibility to use it for its purposes.
-Most of the time, more malware will be installed in your systems, such as backdoors or key loggers.
+The aim is for the user to execute the Trojan, which grants it full control of the PC and enables it to be used for its intended purposes.
+Most of the time, malware is installed on your system, such as backdoors or keyloggers.

 5] Worms

-Worms are malicious software that aims at spreading as fast as possible once your PC has been infected.
+Worms are malicious software that aim to spread as fast as possible once your PC has been infected.

 Unlike viruses, it is not other programs that are used to spread the worms, but storage devices such as USB sticks, or communication media such as e-mail or vulnerabilities in your OS.
 Their propagation slows down the performance of PCs and networks, or direct malicious routines will be implemented.